-They and their staffs also physically go out into their communities — and beyond — to show future clients what professional services that they can expect to receive at their sports facilities.
+They and their staff also physically go out into their communities — and beyond — to show future clients what professional services they can expect to receive at their sports facilities.

 Brad Hall exemplifies this marketing quality perfectly at Geaux Play, his indoor sports facility near Birmingham, Alabama.
 I recently talked to him about hosting external sports camps, which he started doing for fun and for service to his community during his indoor sports facility’s slow summer season.
 The camps soon became a valuable marketing tool that led to new clients for Geaux Play.

 After my chat with Brad, I decided to write down some lessons I took away from our conversation.
 If you’re interested in learning how to take a more hands-on approach in marketing your sports facility face-to-face in your community, here are some steps to consider.

 Try to target communities that don’t have access to a sports facility like yours.

 I often see sports facility managers focus their marketing efforts toward neighborhoods within a short commute to their facility, only to find that customers will often drive in from much farther areas to get a quality product.
 In Brad’s case, Geaux Play is located in a suburb of Birmingham, Alabama, and has access to numerous small, rural towns within a few hours’ drive.
 These communities don’t have big sports facilities and often haven’t heard of the advanced baseball training techniques that Brad uses in his facility in Pelham, Alabama.
 Such smaller communities may also be potential markets for your sports facility.

 Learn which sports leagues and sports organizations in those communities could benefit from your services.

 Do some research; if your sports facility offers training in a number of sports, the leagues and organizations that you can reach out to abound.
 You can research these organizations online, or collect info through social media or word of mouth.